utiscc/utiscc.github.io/index.md

 The domain `utis.cc` has been reserved for this purpose (currently paid until July 2026).

-If you're a developer and like to registered a shared UTI, please contact us via the [Issues tracker](https://github.com/utiscc/utiscc.github.io/issues).
+If you're a developer and like to register a shared UTI, please contact us via the [Issues tracker](https://github.com/utiscc/utiscc.github.io/issues).

 ## Currently known shared UTIs